mangaorphy/TogetherSO/plant_detection/README.md

    Access the app at [http://127.0.0.1:8000](http://127.0.0.1:8000).

 4. **Test the AI Engine**:
-   - Navigate to the detection page.
+   - Navigate to the services page.
-   - Upload an image of a plant leaf.
+   - Upload an image of a plant leaf.(FROM THE test_images folder)
    - The AI engine will analyze the image and display the predicted disease along with prevention steps.

 ---